ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 ![6700th output](results/popular64/output6700_image.jpg)

-Lastly we complied a gif of the generative process as our GAN began training, each iteration is after 100 steps with the ending being the 6700th step.
+Lastly we complied a gif of the generative process as our GAN began training, and each iteration is after 100 steps with the ending being the 6700th step.
+The progress of the gif shows the training process of our GAN and it visually depicts how the GAN loss is decreasing on average the more steps it runs.

 ![gif progress](/results/progress.gif)

-(30 points)

-This section should summarize your results and will embed links to documentation to significant outputs.
-This should document both process and show artistic results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
-Each result should include a brief textual description, and all should be listed below:

-- image files (`.jpg`, `.png` or whatever else is appropriate)
-- audio files (`.wav`, `.mp3`)
-- written text as `.pdf`

 ## Discussion

+After running multiple sessions with our GAN, one thing was defintely certain: we had no idea what results the next step was going to produce.
+It was a fascinating and interesting process and the more time the model trained, the more variations of shapes, details and popular color schemes came to light.
+We felt as the results were defintely not perfect in any picturesque standards, but by the end we noticed familiar but new/fresh conceptual ideas that could potentially provide compelling insight and inspiration for the kpop industry within the visual sector.

 (30 points, three to five paragraphs)